zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To adapt a large language model efficiently for multiple downstream tasks (like text classification, summarization, and translation) on a device with limited computational resources.

 2. Process:

-\item  Low-Rank Constraint: Apply LoRA by introducing low-rank matrices to approximate updates in the model's dense layers, significantly reducing the number of trainable parameters.
+   - Low-Rank Constraint: Apply LoRA by introducing low-rank matrices to approximate updates in the model's dense layers, significantly reducing the number of trainable parameters.
-\item Task-Specific Adaptation: Maintain a single copy of the large model while creating several low-rank decomposition matrices, each tailored to a specific task.
+   - Task-Specific Adaptation: Maintain a single copy of the large model while creating several low-rank decomposition matrices, each tailored to a specific task.

 3. Application: The adapted model is used in an environment where it needs to switch between different NLP tasks based on user input, such as a versatile chatbot or a multi-functional text processing tool.